s566640/firstrepo/README.md

-Rajya Lakshmi Univerisity view point
+Rajya Lakshmi Univerisity view point apartment
 # firstrepo
 What is the purpose of the repo.